Find Grad Schools

 Master’s Degrees in Agricultural Communication/Journalism

 There are 3 schools in the United States where you can get your master's degree in agricultural communication/journalism.
-This degree is more popular with female students, and about 5% of recent graduates were from an underrepresented racial-ethnic group.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 8% were students from underrepresented racial-ethnic groups.
+Also, 5.3% of agricultural communication/journalism graduates were international students.

 Education Levels of Agricultural Communication/Journalism Majors